supercool/functions/readme.md

 2. Then tell Composer to load the plugin:

-        composer require supercool/fetch
+        composer require supercool/functions

-3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Fetch.
+3. In the Control Panel, go to Settings → Plugins and click the “Install” button for Functions.

 Brought to you by [Supercool Ltd](http://www.supercooldesign.co.uk/)